NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Damurdiel's Vengeance.md

   - name: ""

   - name: "Surprise Strike"
-    desc: "`pf2:r` (attack) **Trigger** A creature approaches within 5 feet of the pool's edge\n**Effect** The ghostly elf causes a dagger to rise out of the waters and then fling toward the triggering creature.
+    desc: "`pf2:r` (attack) **Trigger** A creature approaches within 5 feet of the pool's edge\n* * *\n\n**Effect** The ghostly elf causes a dagger to rise out of the waters and then fling toward the triggering creature.
 If the attack is a hit, it is a critical hit instead.
 The haunt then rolls initiative."
   - name: "Melee"
     desc: "Dagger +40 (agile, thrown 10 ft., versatile s) "